p-mckenzie/p-mckenzie.github.io/_posts/2020-07-30-tic-tac-toe.md

 # Base game
-The game itself is relatively straightforward, as a single game only needs to maintain the board, remember what selections have been made by which user, and input from either player to update the board.
+The game itself is relatively straightforward, as a single game only needs to maintain the board, remember what selections have been made by which user, and accept input from either player to update the board.

 I'll use a numpy array to hold the 3x3 board, using a 0 to denote the location has yet to be marked, 1 to denote that player X has marked the location, and -1 to denote that player O has selected it.